Kristin Lavransdatter (film)

-Kristin Lavransdatter is a 1995 Norwegian film directed by Liv Ullmann, featuring Elisabeth Matheson, Bjørn Skagestad, Jørgen Langhelle, Lena Endre and Sverre Anker Ousdal, based Sigrid Undset on trilogy of historical novels Kristin Lavransdatter.
-The film was selected as the Norwegian entry for the Best Foreign Language Film at the 68th Academy Awards, but was not accepted as a nominee.
+Kristin Lavransdatter is a 1995 Norwegian film directed by Liv Ullmann, featuring Elisabeth Matheson, Bjørn Skagestad, Jørgen Langhelle, Lena Endre and Sverre Anker Ousdal, based on Sigrid Undset's trilogy of historical novels Kristin Lavransdatter.
+The film was selected, as the Norwegian entry for the Best Foreign Language Film at the 68th Academy Awards, but was not accepted as a nominee.
 It was the highest-grossing Norwegian film of all time with a gross of $3.7 million.

+Plot

+Set in medieval Norway, the story follows young Kristin, whose life is overshadowed by a series of misfortunes: her sister is crippled in an accident, and Kristin herself survives an attempted rape.
+Seeking solace, she convinces her father, Lavrans, and her fiancé, Simon, to let her enter a cloister for one year.

+Kristin's religious devotion is tested when she meets the knight Erlend Nikolaussøn, a man with a reputation as a seducer.
+Defying the strict social customs of the time, the two fall in love and swear eternal loyalty to each other.